-- Teachers assess children's literacy skills in a variety of contexts. - Assessment is continuous and teaching is adjusted to address the next learning steps of the children. - Each term a piece of writing is assessed and kept in the children's progress file. - Teachers moderate children's writing together as a team each half term.
-They look at samples of work from the Foundation Stage to Year 2. - Children's work is regularly marked with comments and targets to help them improve their work, identifying the next steps in their learning. - Each term children's progress in reading and writing is updated on the target tracker programme. - Assessment records are maintained to track each child's progress in initial sounds, keywords, reading and writing.
+- Teachers assess children's literacy skills in a variety of contexts. - Assessment is continuous and teaching is adjusted to address the next learning steps of the children. - Each term a piece of writing is assessed and kept in the children's progress file. - Teachers moderate children's writing together internally as a team and with other local schools.
+They look at samples of work from the Foundation Stage to Year 2. - Children's work is regularly marked with comments and targets to help them improve their work, identifying the next steps in their learning. - Each half term children's progress in reading and writing is updated on the Target Tracker programme.
+Teachers meet with the assessment lead and SENCO to discuss progress. - Assessment records are maintained to track each child's progress in initial sounds, keywords, common exception words, reading and writing. - A progress report outlining the progress of different groups of children in reading, writing and phonics is presented to the governors termly.